ontola/libro/README.md

 ### Styling
 Styling is done using SASS and React inline styles.
 Use [Harry Roberts'](https://en.bem.info/methodology/naming-convention/#alternative-naming-schemes) style naming with Component names as block name.
 For example `.Block__element--modifier` or `.ProfileCard__stat-value--light`.
 All styling must be done in its respective component.
 Don't use ClassNames from other components.

-[React-styleguidist styleguide](https://github.com/sapegin/react-styleguidist) can be used as a reference, and also to develop individual components.
-RUn `npm run dev` or `npm run styleguide-server` and visit http://localhost:5000/ to show the styleguide.

 ### Testing
 Tests are written using jest+enzyme with additional expect matcher packages and some of our own